 A fixed price building contract is exactly as it sounds – a fixed amount that covers the labour and materials required to complete the total build or scope of works.
 It is a lump sum and by definition cannot be changed regardless of any changes to the costs the builder may incur for completing the job once the contract is signed.
 For example, if the price of materials increases after a fixed price contract has been signed, the cost cannot be passed on to the client.

 Yet, even when a contract is labelled ‘fixed’, the final price often ends up being higher than the contract price.
 So how does this happen?

-There are a number of reasons the fixed contract changes.
+There are 3 main reasons the fixed contract price changes.